The Employment Law Review: USA

 Typically, CBAs contain just cause provisions or other contract clauses that limit the reasons why, or the process by which, an employer may dismiss an employee.
 Most CBAs have a dispute mechanism often referred to as the grievance and arbitration procedure, and the parties must work within that contractual framework to resolve disputes regarding employment actions, including terminations.

 The federal Worker Adjustment and Retraining Notification (WARN) Act requires that employers provide notice for certain group lay-offs and plant closures.
 Specifically, employers with 100 or more full-time employees must provide 60 days' notice to affected employees and certain state and local government agencies when there is a qualifying mass lay-off or plant closure, as those terms are defined by the statute.
 Some states have 'mini WARN' laws that cover additional events or contain more stringent notice requirements.
-For instance, New Jersey's WARN Act now requires employers to pay severance.
+For instance, New Jersey's WARN Act, which has been held from enforcement during the covid-19-related public health declaration, requires employers to pay severance.

 If an employer provides severance pay in connection with a reduction in force (pursuant to a contract or otherwise), it is likely to require the employee to sign a release of claims in exchange for severance benefits.
-If an employee is aged 40 or older, employers must follow the review and revocation periods for releases, as set forth in the Age Discrimination in Employment Act and the Older Workers Benefit Protection Act.
+If an employee is aged 40 or older, for a waiver of federal age discrimination claims to be enforceable, employers must follow the review and revocation periods for releases, as set forth in the Age Discrimination in Employment Act, as amended by the Older Workers Benefit Protection Act.

 In a unionised workplace, the CBA may dictate the notice, actions or bargaining that must take place before a group lay-off, plant or site closure, or reduction in force may occur.